Physical Education

 Physical Education at Whitworth Community High School provides students with sporting opportunities both in and out of school through an inclusive programme that aims to foster a lifetime of commitment.
 Physical Education will also instil in students: knowledge, skills, and values to make appropriate physical activity choices to integrate exercise into their lives.

-Within the department we cover the national curriculum aims below utilising a range of sporting activities and schemes of learning.
+Within the department we cover the national curriculum aims below utilising a range of sporting activities and schemes of learning:

-Motor Competence - a person’s ability to execute a variety of motor actions, including the coordination of fine and gross motor skills.
+1. Motor Competence - a person’s ability to execute a variety of motor actions, including the coordination of fine and gross motor skills.

-Fundamental Movement Skill- a set of basic, learned motor patterns that do not occur naturally including: locomotor skills, stability skills and manipulation skills.
+2. Fundamental Movement Skill- a set of basic, learned motor patterns that do not occur naturally including: locomotor skills, stability skills and manipulation skills.

-Healthy Participation- providing knowledge relevant to healthy participation within different domains.
+3. Healthy Participation- providing knowledge relevant to healthy participation within different domains.

 As well as having the opportunity to study Physical Education as an option, all students will take part in one hour of core PE per week.
 The aim of this is to develop a love of sport that fosters a lifetime commitment thus creating healthy individuals within society.
 Within year 10 and 11 students participate in a range of sports through competitive lessons that encourage them to use the skills developed previously.
 Within core PE lessons students will also develop interpersonal skills such as leadership, teamwork and communication which can be transferable across many other subjects.
 Students are not assessed within this area of Physical Education however there is still a requirement to show high levels of engagement and effort.

-At level 2 students can choose to study Physical Education through the options process and this is usually oversubscribed.
-Throughout the two years a range of theoretical topics are covered including; The Skeletal System, Muscular System and other body systems.
+At Key Stage 4 students can choose to study Physical Education through the options process, once selected they are then guided to either the GCSE or V-CERT course.
+Throughout the two years a range of theoretical topics are covered in both courses including; The Skeletal System, Muscular System and other body systems.
 Students also look at applying the different systems to health and fitness activities as well as exploring them in practical ways.
 As an example, students undertake a practical experiment whereby they dissect a heart, providing students with the opportunity to further develop their knowledge in a fun and exciting way.
 These units provide opportunities to link Physical Education to other subjects including Maths and Science.
-Throughout the different units’ staff provide links between the content and future jobs, this challenges students' thinking and inspires them to achieve at the highest level.
+Throughout the different units staff provide links between the content and future jobs, this challenges students' thinking and inspires them to achieve at the highest level.
 Units are taught in order of the specification but this allows students to build on knowledge in a structured way allowing them to make links between the different body systems.
-At the end of each unit students are assessed through the completion of a test that utilises questions from past papers.
-This prepares students for the final examination and provides staff with a clear understanding of students’ progress and provides opportunities for targeted intervention.
+The assessment criteria for both the GCSE and V-CERT qualifications differ but our curriculum is centred around the holistic development of all students; providing them with extended opportunities, whilst allowing them to make progress towards a level 2 qualification.

 Extra-Curricular Programme